elasticpath/elasticpath-dev/guides/Products/data-in.md

 ## Prerequisites

-To successfully finish this guide, you'll need an Elastic Path store.
+To successfully finish this guide, you'll need:

+1. An Elastic Path store.
+2. All API requests must contain a generated access token for authentication purposes.
+To generate an access token, you need your Application keys.
+Application keys are the client ID and client secret.
+See [Application Keys](https://beta.elasticpath.dev/docs/commerce-manager/application-keys/application-keys-cm).
+Once you have your client ID, you can use it to generate an access token.
+Requests to Product Experience Manager require an Authorization header containing your access token.

+    This guide uses the `implicit` grant type.
+This grant type can be thought of as read only and is most commonly used on the client side.
+See [Authentication](https://beta.elasticpath.dev/docs/commerce-cloud/authentication/Tokens/implicit-token) for more information about tokens.

 ## Using APIs